Glubs9/total_functional_programming_language/README.md

 	technically make sense.
 I think it works well for the purpose it is employed here.
 It works well enough to ignore the obvious theoretic problems at least.
 I am getting infinites in my non-prim functions when using the if function
-	- due to time constraints and the like, this language is purely eagerly evalulated.
-This includes the if function.
-Normally if functions are lazily evaluated to enable proper recursion.
-As of right now i don't have the time to fix it.
-This will be fixed later but I just can't right now.
-Please be patient.
+	- everything in this language is eaglery evaluated. including the if function. if you want to use if as if it were lazy, please just create a new function and match it there.
 I am getting non-specific errors about properties of primitive functions
 	- This could be a lot of things but one of the ones I think you might run in to is that this language has a very strict naming schema.
 If you use a predefined word anywhere in the code